packingbox/mod-aoe-loot/README.md

 - Compatible with other loot-related modules and core functionality (That I know of.
 This module runs the same logic as the in-game looting logic minus the distance limitations and a few other very niche cases).
 - Minimal performance impact
 - Customizable messages and notifications
+- The looting logic and execution is handed off to a worker thread and will not hold up your network thread.

 ## Requirements